Green-Wood/EDlineEditor/README.md

 # EDlineEditor
-a final work in class software engineering and calculation
+The final work in class software engineering and calculation 1 Finished in 2018 summer